stella-cv/docs/docs/example.rst

 A configuration file for each sequence is contained under ``./example/kitti/``.

-If you built examples with Pangolin Viewer support, a map viewer and frame viewer will be launced right after executing the following command.

 .. code-block:: bash

     # at the build directory of stella_vslam